Music: Gustav Mahler

 - Bookworm: Famously read all the time.
 He actually started the day with Goethe instead of newspapers.

-- Break the Badass: The whole point of the forth movement of the Tragic is to send the ridiculously large orchestra through a series of twists of fate represented by hammer strokes until it gives up after the third one.
+- Break the Badass: The whole point of the fourth movement of the Tragic is to send the ridiculously large orchestra through a series of twists of fate represented by hammer strokes until it gives up after the third one.

 - Bunny-Ears Lawyer